10 Actionable Tips for Setting Up a Trade Show Booth

 It states that you can drop food on the ground and, if you pick it up within 5 seconds, you can eat it.

-Instead of grabbing food, the three-second rule deals with grabbing customer attention – specifically that you have to grab a customer’s attention within the first three seconds, otherwise you’ll lose them forever.
+Instead of grabbing food, the three-second rule says that you must grab a customer’s attention within the first three seconds, otherwise you’ll lose them forever.

 We’ve all been to trade shows and seen the rows of booths with boring table throws and lackluster backdrops.